-E. As of and for the years ended December 31, 2020 and 2019, the Company had the following significant transactions with affiliates:
+E. As of and for the years ended December 31, 2021 and 2020, the Company had the following significant transactions with affiliates:

 The Company and Aetna Health Management, LLC ("AHM") are parties to an administrative services agreement, under which AHM provides certain administrative services, including accounting and processing of premiums and claims.
 Under this agreement, the Company remits a percentage of its earned Medicare premium revenue, as applicable, to AHM as a fee, subject to an annual true up mechanism as defined in the agreement.
 Under the agreement, this true-up is due to be settled with the affiliate by April 15th of the following contract year (which is January 1 to December 31 annually).
 The terms of settlement require that these amounts be settled within 45 days after the end of the calendar quarter.
 The agreement was amended effective January 1, 2020 and approved by the Ohio Department on August 30, 2019.
 The amendment allows other affiliates to provide services in accordance to a schedule of services and pricing.
-For these services, the Company was charged \$7,482,338 in 2020.
-The Company did not have these charges in 2019.
+For these services, the Company was charged \$27,536,940 and \$7,482,338 in 2021 and 2020, respectively.

-The Company is a party to an agreement which enables the Company to receive manufacturers' pharmacy rebates from AHM under which the Company remits a percentage of its earned pharmaceutical rebates to AHM as a fee.
-The Company earned pharmaceutical rebates of \$4,831,822, which were recorded as a reduction of medical costs, in 2020.
-The Company was not charged for these services in 2020 as AHM waived collection of the fee.
+The Company is a party to an agreement which enables the Company to receive manufacturers' pharmacy rebates from AHM.
+The Company earned pharmaceutical rebates of \$22,683,217 and \$4,831,822, which were recorded as a reduction of medical costs, in 2021 and 2020, respectively.

 These agreements also provide for interest on all intercompany balances.
-Interest earned on amounts due from affiliates was \$13,595 in 2020.
-No interest earned in 2019.
-Interest incurred on amounts due to affiliates was \$1,329 in 2020.
-No interest incurred in 2019.
+Interest earned on amounts due from affiliates was \$7,321 in 2021 and \$13,595 in 2020.
+Interest incurred on amounts due to affiliates was \$4,442 in 2021 and \$1,329 in 2020.